By: Marilyn L. Davis

 The principles of conversion rates apply to followers as well.

 Does your content read smoothly, yet, is informative so people will want to follow your writing and site?
-Lengthy posts are fine, as long as you understand how people read today.
+Lengthy posts are excellent, as long as you understand how people read today.

 A too lengthy post might just get by-passed in favor of the shorter version for online readers.
 And that means they may not make it to the end of the post to follow.
-However, lengthy posts have their place; you simply must understand your reader’s need to determine length.
+However, lengthy posts have their place; you simply must understand your reader’s needs to determine the length.

 Scanning: How We Read Today